kumarsachinnnn299/OIBGRIP-/README.md

 # OIBGRIP-
-This repository contains all the task assigned in Web Development and Designing Internship offered by Oasis Infoby.
+This repository contains all the task assigned in Web Development and Designing Internship offered by Oasis Infobyte.